ryedin/site/_guide/11-links.md

 phase: run
 ---

-A Link is an explicit connection between a Service and another Service or Resource.
+A _link_ is an explicit connection between a service and another service or Convox resource.

-Adding a Link enables network discovery by injecting Environment varibles with the hostname of the Service or Resource that is linked to.
+Adding a link enables network discovery by injecting environment variables with the hostname of the service or resource that is linked to.

-A Link is defined in the `links:` and `environment:` sections of `docker-compose.yml`.
+A link is defined in the `links:` and `environment:` sections of `docker-compose.yml`.
 The `links:` section defines the relationship.
-In a simple Node.js app both the `web` and `worker` Services link to the `redis` Resource.
-Now the development or production environment will inject the hostname and port of the `redis` Resource into the `web` and `worker` Environments as `REDIS_URL`.
+In a simple Node.js app both the `web` and `worker` services link to the `redis` resource.
+Now in the development or production environment, Convox will inject the hostname and port of the `redis` resource into the `web` and `worker` environments as `REDIS_URL`.

 <pre class="file yaml" title="docker-compose.yml">
 <span class="diff-u">version: '2'</span>